Curtis-Smith/QuickReference/docs/xcode/defaultFileHeader.md

 1. Create the text macro
     * Text macro must be surrounded by three underscores on each side
     * Currently, "//" is automatically added to the beginning of the text macro when implemented
       * Leave the first line empty to accomodate the initial "//"
+      * Condider using "///" for all lines with the exception of the first which should have a single "/" before optional text, which will apply documentation markup styling
 1. Add new plist entry
     * Name the entry FILEHEADER
     * Set the type to String